Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/README.md

 # Analytics pipeline visualization: PowerBI dashboard from parquet files in Azure Data Lake sample

 This sample will focus on how to visualize FHIR data that **has already been converted to parquet files in Azure Data Lake**.
+Converting to parquet files makes it easier to unlock a variety of analytics use cases.
 This sample creates a PowerBI dashboard from parquet files in an Azure Data Lake storage account via a Synapse workspace.

 ## End-to-end pipeline
 The end-to-end pipeline is shown in the diagram below, starting with FHIR data in a FHIR server.